gbinal/dc-helicopters/index.md

 #### Disclaimers
 * I'm sure that I've got some errors in here.
 Please let me know by [filing an issue](https://github.com/gbinal/dc-helicopters/issues)!
 * I'm aiming for both beginner and expert folks here and I'm sure I often miss the sweet spot.
 Thanks for putting up with my imperfect prose.
+* A reasonable person may ask if it's irresponsible to bring more attention to some of this information.
+I've gone back and forth on the matter before but subscribe to the criteria articulated in a [2005 Federal Geographic Data Committee - Homeland Security Working Group presentation](https://web.archive.org/web/20101122205653/http://www.emforum.org/vforum/lc051116.htm] on this topic.
+It's a great talk and I recommend it for your consideration.